Bard 3DMax Hernia Mesh

 Even if Bard 3DMax was not used in your hernia repair, there are a number of hernia mesh products that are now the subject of investigations, lawsuits and recalls so it may be that one of those other products was used and you may still have a claim.What do you charge to handle Bard 3DMax cases?

-At the Law Offices of John Day, our award-winning lawyers handle all hernia mesh cases on a contingency basis.
+At The Law Offices of John Day, P.C. our award-winning lawyers handle all hernia mesh cases on a contingency basis.
 A contingency basis means we only get paid if we recover money for you and your family.
 In addition, we know that many of our clients face mounting medical bills and are often out of work for long periods of time due to their injuries, so we do not ask our clients to pay a penny out-of-pocket to pursue their hernia mesh case.
 Instead, we advance all the expenses, and we do not charge interest on the advances.
 If we are not successful, you do not have to pay us back.
 Click here to learn more about how we handle fees and case expenses.What do I do if I am having serious problems from a hernia repair?